 Public Workshop on Advanced Clean Cars II

-The California Air Resources Board (CARB or the Board) staff invite you to participate remotely in a public workshop to gather input on the development of the Advanced Clean Cars II (ACC II) regulations.
+The California Air Resources Board (CARB or the Board) staff invite you to participate remotely in a public workshop to provide input on the development of the Advanced Clean Cars II (ACC II) regulations.
 The ACC II regulations will seek to reduce criteria and greenhouse gas emissions from new light- and medium-duty vehicles beyond the 2025 model year, and increase the number of zero-emission vehicles (ZEVs) for sale.
 During the workshop, staff will present an overview of the ACC II regulatory proposals on the Low-Emission Vehicle (or LEV IV) Regulation and the Zero-Emission Vehicle (ZEV) Regulation.
 Staff will also present updates on minimum technology requirements for ZEVs and proposed measures to increase access to ZEVs for our priority communities.
 This workshop will also serve as a California Environmental Quality Act (CEQA) scoping meeting to obtain feedback for the environmental impact analysis.

 In 2012, CARB adopted a set of regulations to control emissions from passenger vehicles, collectively called Advanced Clean Cars (ACC).
 Advanced Clean Cars combined the control of smog-causing (criteria) pollutants and greenhouse gas (GHG) emissions into a single coordinated package of regulations through 2025 model year vehicles: the Low-Emission Vehicle III regulation for criteria (LEV III Criteria) and GHG (LEV III GHG) emissions, and a technology forcing Zero Emission Vehicle (ZEV) Regulation.